RedisGraph/RedisGraph/docs/commands/graph.query.md

 RediSearch provide 3 additional field configuration options:
 1. Weight - The importance of the text in the field
-2. Nostem - Skip setemming when indexing text
+2. Nostem - Skip stemming when indexing text
 3. Phonetic - Enable phonetic search on the text

 To construct a full-text index on the `title` property with phonetic search of all nodes with label `Movie`, use the syntax: